Annie Massy: Career

-Due to her membership of the Dublin Naturalists' Field Club, and the knowledge she developed, in 1901 she was employed as a temporary Assistant Naturalist as part of the fisheries division of the Department of Agriculture and Technical Instruction (DATI).
+Due to her membership of the Dublin Naturalists' Field Club, and the knowledge she developed, in 1901 she was employed as a temporary Assistant Naturalist as part of the fisheries division of the Department of Agriculture and Technical Instruction for Ireland (DATI).
 She was employed on this basis until her death in 1931.
 The period from 1901 to 1914 was particularly productive for Irish marine biology with extensive investigations of the Irish coasts.
 This included the expeditions of HMS Helga which engaged in trawling, dredging and tow-netting.
 Through this work she would have collaborated with Jane Stephens, Maude Delap, Edgar W.L.
 Holt and Rowland Southern.
 Her international reputation in the identification of marine species led to specimens being sent to her from all over the world.

 In 1913, Massy published a paper in which she examined the commonly held belief that rings observed on oysters served to age the specimens in a similar manner to tree rings.
 Her examination of over 600 specimens demonstrated that there was no clear association between these rings and specimen age.

 She maintained her interest in ornithology in her personal life, leading to her being one of the founding members of the Irish Society for the Protection of Birds (now BirdWatch Ireland) in 1904.
 She stepped in as honorary secretary in 1926 when the group almost disbanded, aiding in the revitalisation of the group which culminated in the Wild Birds Protection Act of 1930.